medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 ### Export data

-In the serach page you can click right under the map and save the gexf file of the full network.
-You can also click right under the results of verbatims to register the results of the query in text format.
+In the search page you can click right under the map and save the gexf file of the full network.
+You can also click right under the results of verbatims to register the results of the query in csv format.

 ***